MunnaAhmed130/MunnaAhmed130/readme.md

 ## Hey there 👋

-I'm Munna, a Junior web dev, self-taught Creative, and passionate about tech, designing, and creating responsive and user-friendly websites.
+I'm Munna, a Junior web dev, self-taught and passionate about tech, designing, and creating responsive and user-friendly websites.

 Want to know more about me?
 [Check out my portfolio.](https://developermunnaahmed.com/)